-Pick TV is unlikely to be a channel you’re familiar with or have even heard of – but it’s set to become a permanent fixture for the nation this summer.
+Pick TV is unlikely to be a channel you’re familiar with or have even heard of before this summer, but it’s been a permanent fixture for the nation in lockdown.

-As part of the push to make the Premier League free-to-air, Sky has chosen the little-known Freeview channel to be the lucky broadcaster of 25 of their Premier League fixtures – and will almost certainly smash the channel’s viewing records in the process.
+As part of the push to get free-to-air Premier League games, Sky chose the little-known Freeview channel to be the lucky broadcaster of 25 of their Premier League fixtures – and has smashed all of the channel’s viewing records in the process.

 What is Pick TV?